Narendra Modi: Awards and recognition

-In July 2024, during a visit to Russia, Modi was awarded the Order of St. Andrew, Russia's highest civilian award, for his effort in the development of the bilateral ties between India and Russia.
-In March, the King of Bhutan conferred Modi with the Order of the Dragon King, the highest decoration of Bhutan.
+Modi has received several state honours.
+In March 2024, the King of Bhutan conferred Modi with the Order of the Dragon King, the highest decoration of Bhutan.
 It was the first such award to a non-Bhutanese head of government.

-Later in November 2024, during a diplomatic visit to Nigeria, Modi was conferred the Grand Commander of the Order of the Niger by the Nigerian President.
-This is one of the country's highest honours, making him the second foreign dignitary to receive the award, after Queen Elizabeth II in 1969.
-President Bola Tinubu stated that the award was presented in recognition of Nigeria's appreciation for the growing partnership between the two countries.
-Upon his arrival, Modi was presented with the symbolic "Key to the City" of Abuja by Minister Nyesom Wike, a gesture symbolising trust and honour from the people of Nigeria.
+In July 2024, during a visit to Russia, Modi was awarded the Order of St. Andrew, Russia's highest civilian award.
+In November 2024, during a diplomatic visit to Nigeria, Modi was conferred the Grand Commander of the Order of the Niger by the Nigerian president.
+He was the second foreign dignitary to receive the award, after Queen Elizabeth II.
+Modi was also presented the symbolic "Key to the City" of Abuja by Minister Nyesom Wike.
 In December 2024, Modi was conferred the Order of Mubarak the Great, the highest national honour of Kuwait.
 Modi was named a Grand Commander of the Order of the Star and Key, the highest honour conferred by Mauritius, in March 2025.
-In April 2025, Modi was awarded the Sri Lanka Mitra Vibhushana, the highest Sri Lankan award to a foreign leader, in Colombo by the Sri Lankan President Anura Kumara Dissanayake.
+In April 2025, Modi was awarded the Sri Lanka Mitra Vibhushana, the highest Sri Lankan award to a foreign leader.
+On 25 February 2026, Prime Minister Narendra Modi became the first recipient of the Medal of the Knesset, the highest parliamentary honour of Israel.
+On 17 May 2026, Modi was appointed a Commander Grand Cross of the Order of the Polar Star, Sweden's second-highest civilian honour.
+On 18 May 2026, Prime Minister Narendra Modi was conferred the Grand Cross of the Royal Norwegian Order of Merit, the highest honor awarded by Norway to foreign nationals.